Requirements · Cloudflare Magic Transit docs

 Verify Internet Routing Registry entries

-To ensure that Magic Transit routes traffic to the correct autonomous systems (AS), verify that your Internet Routing Registry (IRR) entries match corresponding origin autonomous system numbers (ASNs).
-For guidance, see Verify IRR entries.
+Verify your Internet Routing Registry (IRR) entries match corresponding origin autonomous system numbers (ASNs) to ensure Magic Transit routes traffic to the correct autonomous systems (AS).
+For guidance, refer to Verify IRR entries.

 Set maximum segment size